 - Vascular Ultrasound

-24 Hour Cardiac Monitoring
+Cardiac Holter Monitoring

 Cardiac Stress Testing

 If you are scheduled for a stress test, please bring a list of your current heart and/or blood pressure medications.
 If you are taking a Beta Blocker, do not take that particular medication before having the test that day.
-Do not eat or smoke 2 hours prior to the test and you should wear walking shoes and loose comfortable clothing.
+Do not eat or smoke 2 hours prior to the test, and you should wear walking shoes and loose, comfortable clothing.
 Test results are available immediately following the test for physician interpretation.

-Echocardiogram or 2D-Echo is non-invasive procedure that uses harmless sound waves to produce a picture of the heart by placing a probe at different locations on the chest.
-Several views of the heart chambers and valves can be recorded and measured then diagnosed by a cardiologist.
+Echocardiogram or 2D-Echo is a non-invasive procedure that uses harmless sound waves to produce a picture of the heart by placing a probe at different locations on the chest.
+Several views of the heart chambers and valves can be recorded and measured and then diagnosed by a cardiologist.